 Ditch the Pitch

 You can file a complaint and submit applications for licensing online.
 Filings you do not wish to make or that are not available online can be submitted via mail for processing.
-Department staff is available to assist with any questions at (800) 922-1594 (toll free in SC) or 803-734-4200 8:30 a.m. until 5 p.m.
+Department staff is available to assist with any questions at (800) 922-1594 (toll free) or 803-734-4200 8:30 a.m. until 5 p.m.
 Monday through Friday, excluding State holidays.
 You can also email general questions to scdca@scconsumer.gov.

 Social media can be a fun way to stay in touch with family and friends.
 Unfortunately, criminals also use the platforms to target us with a variety of scams.
 Protect your social media accounts by guarding access to them and understanding the latest scam tactics.